 - a.
-(Article 6.4; Article 6.5) The REB shall consist of at least five members, including both men and women, of whom: - i. at least two are faculty who possess broad expertise in the methods or in the areas of research that are covered by the REB; - ii. at least one member is knowledgeable in ethics; - iii. for biomedical research, at least one member is knowledgeable in the relevant law;

-- iv. at least one member has no affiliation with the College, recruited from the community served by the institution. - b.
+(Article 6.4; Article 6.5) The REB shall consist of at least five (5) members comprising representatives of more than one sex or gender, of whom: - i. at least two (2) are faculty who possess broad expertise in the methods or in the areas of Research that are covered by the REB; - ii. at least one (1) member is knowledgeable in ethics; - iii. for biomedical Research, at least one (1) member is knowledgeable in the relevant law; - iv. at least one (1) member has no affiliation with the College and is recruited from the Community served by the institution.

+- b.
 All members will be appointed by Senior Management, on the recommendation of the REB Chair.
 Senior Management will provide staff support and necessary resources for the REB. - c.
-Working through FECs and with the Deans, the REB will identify suitable candidates with the required skills and expertise to serve on the REB.
-The REB may itself appoint up to two additional voting members to two year terms, with expertise to balance the composition of the REB. - d.
-The REB may from time to time also call on specialists to advise on particular proposals that require additional expertise for appropriate review. - e.
-Appointment to the REB is for a two year term, with terms of members overlapping.
-The appointment is renewable to a maximum of three terms. - f.
-The REB will elect a Chairperson every two years from among its membership.
+Working through Faculty Education Committees (FECs) and with the Deans, the REB will identify suitable candidates with the required skills and expertise to serve on the REB.
+The REB may itself appoint up to two (2) additional voting members to two-year terms, with expertise to balance the composition of the REB. - d.
+The REB may from time to time also call on specialists with subject matter expertise to advise on particular proposals that require such additional expertise. - e.
+Appointment to the REB is for a two-year term, with terms of members overlapping.
+The appointment is renewable to a maximum of three (3) terms. - f.
+The REB will elect a Chairperson every two (2) years from among its membership.
 The position is renewable. - g.
-The Chair may remove members if this action is deemed necessary according to the consensus of the Board.
-This step should only be contemplated in the face of serious failure to meet the obligations of service to the Board, or a breach of this policy. - h.
+The Chair may remove members if this action is deemed necessary according to the consensus of the REB.
+This step should only be contemplated in the face of serious failure to meet the obligations of service to the REB, or of a breach of this policy. - h.
 Prior to serving, all members of the REB will attend a workshop or orientation session, to ensure that they have an understanding of the principles and practices of ethical review.
-The workshop requirement may be substituted by the on-line tutorial accessed at http://www.pre.ethics.gc.ca/eng/education/tutorial-didacticiel/, or a similar tutorial approved by the REB.
+The workshop requirement may be substituted by the online tutorial accessed at https://tcps2core.ca/welcome or a similar tutorial approved by the REB.

-C. Relationship between Research Ethics Review and Scholarly Review (required for Full Reviews)

-(Article 2.7; Article 3.6)
+C. Relationship between Research Ethics Review and Scholarly Review (required for Full Reviews) (Article 2.7; Article 3.6)